Six Set for Induction into Missouri State Athletics Hall of Fame

 Of the former student-athletes, Hoog becomes the 99th Bear football player to go into the hall, Reed is the 24th women's basketball inductee, Russell is the 29th volleyball player and Lesforis is the 17th women's track athlete.

 The new inductees will go into the shrine at an induction ceremony to be held Feb.
-16, in a 4:30 p.m. banquet at University Plaza Hotel in Springfield.
-Inductees will also be recognized in halftime ceremonies of that day's Missouri State basketball games in Hammons Student Center.
-The Lady Bears will host the University of Northern Iowa at 1:05 p.m., and the Bears will host the University of Evansville at 7:35 p.m.
+6, in a 12 noon luncheon in the Plaster Student Union Ballroom.
+Inductees will also be recognized in halftime ceremonies in the first two of that weekend's Missouri State basketball games in JQH Arena.
+The Lady Bears will host Creighton University on Friday, Feb.
+5, at 7:35 p.m., and the Bears will host Creighton Saturday, Feb.
+6, at 7:05 p.m.

-The 2008 Missouri State Athletics Hall of Fame banquet is open to the public and reservations may be made through Monday, Feb.
-11, by calling Missouri State Athletics Development (417) 836-4143.
+The 2010 Missouri State Athletics Hall of Fame induction lunch is open to the public and reservations may be made through Monday, Feb.
+1, by calling Missouri State Athletics Development (417) 836-4143.
 Tickets are $25.00 per person.

-The six new inductees will bring the total membership in the Missouri State Athletics Hall of Fame to 313.
-The original Hall of Fame for men’s sports was established in 1975 by director of athletics Aldo Sebben with 179 people enshrined in the first 22 induction classes.
-Director of women’s athletics Dr. Mary Jo Wynn established in 1981 a shrine to honor participants in women’s sports, and the 18 subsequent induction classes into that Hall of Fame saw 76 people enshrined.
-The two previous groups were combined into a single hall of fame in 1999 and this year’s induction is the 10th for the combined hall.
+The six new inductees will bring the total membership in the Missouri State Athletics Hall of Fame to 326.
+The original Hall of Fame for men's sports was established in 1975 by Director of Athletics Aldo Sebben with 179 people enshrined in the first 22 induction classes.
+Director of Women's Athletics Dr. Mary Jo Wynn established in 1981 a shrine to honor participants in women's sports, and the 18 subsequent induction classes into that Hall of Fame saw 76 people enshrined.
+The two previous groups were combined into a single hall of fame in 1999 and this year's induction will be the 12th for the combined hall.